shirelsan/ViticultureDB/Phrase4/README.md

         GROUP BY pm.MaterialID_
     LOOP
         BEGIN
-            SELECT QuantityAvailable_ INTO available
-            FROM Materials_
-            WHERE MaterialID_ = rec.MaterialID_;

-            IF available IS NULL THEN
-                RAISE NOTICE 'Material % does not exist in Materials_', rec.MaterialID_;

-            ELSE
-                -- אם אין מספיק מלאי, נוריד רק את מה שיש to_deduct := LEAST(available, rec.total_used);

             UPDATE Materials_
-                SET QuantityAvailable_ = QuantityAvailable_ - to_deduct
+            SET QuantityAvailable_ = QuantityAvailable_ - rec.total_used
             WHERE MaterialID_ = rec.MaterialID_;

-                IF to_deduct < rec.total_used THEN
+            IF NOT FOUND THEN
-                    RAISE NOTICE 'Material %: only %.
-Needed %, deducted only %',
-                        rec.MaterialID_, available, rec.total_used, to_deduct;
-                END IF;
+                RAISE NOTICE 'No matching material found for MaterialID %', rec.MaterialID_;
             END IF;
         EXCEPTION
             WHEN OTHERS THEN
                 RAISE NOTICE 'Error updating material %: %', rec.MaterialID_, SQLERRM;